chaaz/versio/README.md

 contributions while a release is being built.
 -->

-Software go through a _release process_, where the software is described, assigned a version number, and deployed to sites where it can be executed or distributed.
+Software goes through a _release process_, where the software is described, assigned a version number, and deployed to sites where it can be executed or distributed.
 This process occurs first when the application is created, and again whenever maintenance or improvements